 A boundary property survey will report on the actual boundary lines of a property, which can be helpful if renovations or new construction are being considered.

 An easy way to quickly scan your property lines is by pulling your address up on Google Maps.
 You may need to Zoom in on a property, but most property lines are available to view on Google Maps.

 If property lines are not coming up on Google Maps, it doesn't mean property lines don't exist.
 It simply means the information was not available to Google.
 To access this information, you'll need to visit the county clerk's office to find out your recorded property boundaries.

 7. What are the benefits to having a property surveyed?

 It can be beneficial to have your property surveyed before selling if you plan on doing any renovations or want to ensure your existing outdoor features are up to code.
 For instance, if you are adding a fence to your backyard prior to selling, having your property surveyed to ensure you enclose the maximum amount of space allowed (and don't build past your boundaries) is essential.

 Having your property surveyed can also give the buyer a better idea of how big the plot of land is, so they can better determine how to use outside spaces and plan for future renovations.

 Do you still have questions about property surveys?
 The best resource to answer your questions is a trustworthy real estate agent.
 Your agent can provide insight into whether a new property survey is needed and answer any questions you might have about the different types of property surveys.

 Clever can connect you with a top-rated listing agent who will walk you through the entire sales process, from listing to closing.
-Clever Partner Agents also provide full services for a discounted commission, charging only $3,000 (or 1% for homes over $350,000) instead of the traditional 3% listing commission charge.
+Clever Partner Agents also provide full services for a discounted commission, charging only 1.5% ($3,000 minimum) instead of the traditional 3% listing commission charge.